Privacy Notice Language

 If you are a Participant, you should note that it is our Clients that make decisions on the basis of our Assessments.
-If you have any questions about how Assessment results will be used in their decision-making process, you should ask the Client (i.e., your employer or potential employer) for further information.
+If you have any questions about how Assessment results will be used in their decision-making process, you should ask the Client (i.e. your employer or potential employer) for further information.

-If you are a Client, it is your responsibility to ensure that your decision-making process – including how you interpret the Assessment results – complies with applicable laws.
+If you are a Client, it is your responsibility to ensure that your decision-making process, including how you interpret the Assessment results, complies with applicable laws.

-We must have a legal basis to process your personal information.
+Under EEA, Australian, and similar data protection laws, we must have a legal basis to process your personal information.
 In most cases, the legal basis will be one of the following:

-b) to comply with our legal obligations;
+- to comply with our legal obligations;

 Information about Participants will be disclosed to our Clients in the context of the provision of Services to them in connection with the Assessment(s) undertaken.
 Individual responses may be disclosed to Clients, and an overall Assessment report will be provided to Clients, containing an overall Assessment score and additional comments about a Participant’s performance.

-To facilitate the Assessment process, information about you may also be passed to other companies within the wider Willis Towers Watson group from time to time and their respective suppliers from time to time, which may include providers of:
+To facilitate the Assessment process, information about you may also be passed to external suppliers from time to time and their respective suppliers, which may include:

-- cloud-based services;
+- providers of cloud-based services;

-- human resource and other Assessment services;
+- providers of human resource and other Assessment services;

-- web-based accounting systems; and
+- web-based accounting systems;

-- professional advisors and auditors.
+- professional advisors and auditors;

-We may disclose your personal information to third parties:
+Finally, we also may disclose your personal information to third parties:

 - In the event that we sell any part of our business or assets of our business, in which case we may disclose your personal data to the prospective buyer of the business or assets.
 We may also disclose your personal data to a vendor of another business or assets that we are acquiring or to a joint venture or merger partner.